lgtm-migrator/CuteHMI/README.md

 ```

 To create your own project you can simply copy one of the examples to your own
-subdirectory in `extensions` directory (e.g. `Me/MyExtension.0`) and edit
+subdirectory in the `extensions` directory (e.g. `Me/MyExtension.0`) and edit
 `project.qbs` file.
 Change `name` property to match extension name (e.g. `name:
 "Me.MyExtension.0"`)

 After that you can use `--force-probe-execution` Qbs option or delete build
-directory and rebuild whole project.
+directory and rebuild the whole project.
 Your extension should be installed and it
 can be run with `cutehmi.view.4` tool.

 ```